Scille/parsec-cloud/docs/rfcs/1020-pki-support.md

       "status": "ok"
     },
     {
-      // The user does not have the correct permission to perform that action "status": "not_allowed"
+      // The user does not have the permission required to perform this action "status": "author_not_allowed"
     },
     {
-      // The server did not found a request for the provided ID "status": "not_found"
+      // The server did not found a request for the provided ID "status": "enrollment_not_found"
     },
     {
-      // The request is no longer in pending state (either accepted or rejected) "status": "no_longer_available"
+      // The request is no longer in pending state (either accepted or rejected) "status": "enrollment_no_longer_available"
     }
   ]
 }